Krisseck/php-rag/README.md

 - SOLR_HOST - Hostname of Solr server
 - SOLR_PORT - Port of Solr server
 - SOLR_CORE - Name of the core of the Solr server
+- ELASTIC_HOST - Hostname and port of Elastic server
+- ELASTIC_API_KEY - API key of Elastic server
+- ELASTIC_INDEX - Name of the index of the Elastic server
 - CONTEXT_TOKEN_COUNT - Maximum token count to be included in LLM context
 - REPLICATE_API_KEY - Replicate API key (if using Replicate LLM)
 - REPLICATE_MODEL_VERSION - Hash of the model version used in Replicate (if using Replicate LLM)